fofix/fofix/doc/Help-Readme.txt

 =======================================================================

-Rock Band scoring =
+"RB" (Rock Band style) scoring =
 5.3x average multiplier for gold stars (guitar)
 4.8x average multiplier for gold stars (bass)
 4.65x average multiplier for gold stars (drums).

-GH scoring = 100% for gold stars.
+"GH" (Guitar Hero style) scoring = 100% notes hit for gold stars.

+"RB+GH" hybrid scoring = either of the above conditions result in gold stars (high enough avg multiplier OR 100% notes hit)

 I know the 5.3 avg multiplier is actually unreachable with some songs (with very little or no sustains) but that's the way it's supposed to be,